sensingtheforest/sensingtheforest.github.io/src/about.md

 [Zainab Tarki (De Montfort University)](#)

-Zainab Tarki is the finance officer of the project.
+Zainab Tarki is the Finance Officer of the project.

 {% endcols %}